-There are two problems that owners report, one their car suddenly appears to be in Fremont, and secondly when they access services through the web browser/sim card, the car appears to be in a different country.
+There are two scenarios that owners report, one is their car suddenly appears to be in the wrong location, typically Fremont, and the secondly is when they access services through the web browser/sim card and the car appears to be in a different country.
 It can appear worrying or confusing at times but there is a relatively simple explanation and an easy solution to both.

 This issue usually occurs after a software update and can also be accompanied by the incorrect time.
 Its related to a second issue in that cars that are transported on a low loader do not have their GPS location updated.

 The issue is simply that the car has lost its location because as part of the software update or deep reset it may have cleared out any information regarding the last location of the car.
 In this event it typically defaults back to where it was made, Fremont.